natividadesusana/read-a-verse/README.md

 ## ℹ️ About the project
 This project was created with the aim of providing a simple app that displays bible verses at random.
 Some of its main features include:

-- Displays random verses from the book of Romans.
+- Displays random verses from the book of Psalms.
 - Allows the user to navigate through different pages of the same verse.
 - Shows a loading indicator while fetching data.
 - Responsive design.